llchrisll/ROenglishRE/Doc/Compatibility list.md

 * All the information above was based on my test with this project's files.
 (OS: WinXP x86, Win7 x64 and Win10 x64)

-* If you have any issue that isn't listed in table above feel free to post it on issue page, otherwise ask [rAthena forum](https://rathena.org/board/forum/19-client-side-support/) for support.

 :arrow_backward:[Back to front page](https://github.com/zackdreaver/ROenglishRE#project-content)